 Pine Star is the quintessential brewery and beer garden.
 It's a place to meet old friends while making new ones, where some of your best laughs, celebrations and heart-to-heart conversations will be made.
-Pine Star is a place for everyone.
+Pine Star is a place for everyone so come as you are.

 Pine Star's culinary & brewing teams bring years of experience to the Sierra Nevada foothills.
 Our onsite brewery rotates fresh, handcrafted beers on tap.
 We offer classic and signature cocktails, mouth-watering savory food that is delivered with the hospitality that Loomis is well known for.
 Our ambiance is warm and comfortable, making our guests feel welcomed.